Ildiar25/dephokey/README.md

 ---

-### Clone Repository
+### Clone the repository
-Once you are inside your new folder, you can clone this repo with the next command:
+Once you are inside your new folder, you can clone this repo with the following command:
 ```
 git clone https://github.com/Ildiar25/dephokey
 ```
 This creates a new folder named `dephokey`.
-Navigate into it with command `cd dephokey`.
+Navigate into it with the command `cd dephokey`.

 ---

-### Create Virtual Environment
+### Create a virtual environment
 Now, you need a new virtual environment.
-To create a new one, please follow the next step:
+To create a new one, please follow the steps below:
 ```bash
 python -m venv .venv
 ```
-Once it is created, activate with the following instructions:
+Once it is created, activate it with the following instructions:

 **From PowerShell:**
 ```bash